Dzsodie/quiz_app/README.md

 ## Future enhancement

+- Enhance the game play with randomized questions with keeping track of already chosen questions.
-- Database connection
+- Adding database connection for persistency.
-- Containerization
+- Containerize with docker for portability.
-- Deploying to Cloud
+- Deploying to cloud for easier distribution, monitoring and low cost 7/24 99.9% availability.

 ## License